-Each region in India tends to specialize in a particular industry that's been handed down over generations.
+There's no doubt that India is a tempting place to shop!
+Each region in India tends to specialize in a particular handicraft industry that's been passed down over generations.
 The unique items that are produced all have their own individual appeal.
-Here's a state by state guide as to what to shop for in India.
+Here's a state by state guide as to what to buy in India.

-If you really love Indian handicrafts, you can learn more about them by going on one (or more!) of these 10 Themed Indian Handicraft Tours.
+If you really love Indian handicrafts, you can learn more about them by going on one (or more!) of these 9 Themed Handicraft Tours in India

-Rajashtan, India's desert state, produces an eye-catching array of goods to delight the shopper.
-Colorful textiles embroidered with mirror work are a Rajasthani specialty.
+Rajasthan, India's desert state, produces an eye-catching array of goods to delight the shopper.
+Textiles embroidered with colorful mirror work or block-printed are a Rajasthani specialty.
 Puppets are ubiquitous.
 To buy precious and semi-precious gemstones, head to Jaipur, Rajashtan's pink city.
 Blue glazed pottery is also made in Jaipur.
 Other items to shop for in Rajasthan include turbans, paintings, brass items, and traditional men's shoes that curl up at the toes.

 Gujarat's Kutch region is renowned for its handicrafts, produced by the very talented artisans in its villages.
 Bandhani tie die and ajrakh block printing are two famous arts that originated in Pakistan and were brought to Kutch by migrants more than 350 years ago.
 Embroidery, weaving, pottery, lacquer work, leather work, mud and mirror work, and rogan art (a type of painting on fabric) are also prevalent in the region.